-The Centers for Disease Control and Prevention has answers to questions on the requirement here.
+The Centers for Disease Control and Prevention has answers to questions here.

 Generally, do as you always would have done.
 Check-in for your flight remotely if you can and have your boarding passes either on your mobile device or printed when you arrive at the airport.
 (It is still possible to check-in at the airport, if necessary.)
-Bring and wear a cloth face covering in the terminal and on your flights.
-(As of February 2, 2021, it is federal law.)
-It’s also a good idea to bring disinfectant wipes and hand sanitizer for yourself.
-(The TSA is temporarily allowing larger carry-on hand sanitizer containers up to 12 ounces but they must be screened separately.)
-When you arrive at TUS please adhere to the signage and floor markers for safe social distancing.
+Bring and wear a face mask in the terminal and on your flights to comply with federal mandate.
 You can check current status of today’s flights at TUS here.

 Yes, there are several changes.
 Among them, an individual can temporarily carry-on one larger liquid hand sanitizer container up to 12 ounces and food items in clear plastic bags.
-These items must be removed from other baggage and screened separately.
-More about TSA changes is on the TUS Security page here.
+These items must be removed from your carry-on bag and screened separately.
+More about TSA changes on the TUS Security page here.

-No, in most cases that isn’t necessary.
-Barring unforeseen circumstances or special requirements, arriving at TUS 90 minutes ahead of departure should still be good.
+No, so far that hasn’t been necessary in most cases.
+Barring unforeseen circumstances or special requirements, arriving at TUS 90 minutes ahead of departure time should still be good.